Stocks Plunge on Disappointing Tesla and Google Earnings News and Chip Weakness

 The markets are discounting the chances for a -25 bp rate cut at 7% for next week’s FOMC meeting on July 30-31 and 100% for the following meeting on September 17-18.

-Overseas stock markets are lower.
-The Euro Stoxx 50 today is down -1.09%.
+Overseas stock markets closed lower.
+The Euro Stoxx 50 closed down -1.12%.
 China's Shanghai Composite closed down -0.46% for the third consecutive decline.
 Japan's Nikkei Stock 225 Index closed down -1.11%.

 Interest Rates

-September 10-year T-notes (ZNU24) today are up +5.5 ticks.
-The 10-year T-note yield is down by -3.3 bp at 4.217%.
-T-note prices are seeing support from weak US economic reports and increased safe-haven demand with today’s sharp sell-off in stocks.
-T-note prices are also seeing support from a decline today in the 10-year breakeven inflation expectations rate by -0.4 bp to 2.271%.
+September 10-year T-notes (ZNU24) on Wednesday closed down -6.5 ticks.
+The 10-year T-note yield rose by +3.1 bp to 4.282%.
+T-note prices saw support early in the session from the weak US economic reports and safe-haven demand with the sharp sell-off in stocks.
+T-note prices also saw support from a decline in the 10-year breakeven inflation expectations rate by -0.5 bp to 2.270%.

+However, T-note prices fell later in the day after former NY Fed President Dudley called for the Fed to cut interest rates as soon as next week’s FOMC meeting.
+Dudley’s call rang inflation alarm bells for some investors, who fear the Fed might panic and cut rates too soon.
+The result was a steepening of the yield curve on Wednesday, where short-term rates fell while long-term yields rose.
+The 2-year T-note yield on Wednesday fell sharply by -6.9 bp to 4.422%, versus the +3.1 bp rise in the 10-year T-note yield.

-T-note prices are being undercut by supply pressures amidst this week’s Treasury auctions, although the markets took Tuesday’s 2-year T-note auction in stride.
-The Treasury will auction $30 billion of 2-year floating rate notes and $70 billion of 5-year T-notes today, and $44 billion of 7-year T-notes on Thursday.
+T-note prices were also undercut by supply pressures as the Treasury on Wednesday sold $30 billion of 2-year floating rate notes and $70 billion of 5-year T-notes.
+Demand for those auctions was respectable.
+However, the Treasury will complete this week’s auction package by selling $44 billion of 7-year T-notes on Thursday.

 The preliminary-July Eurozone manufacturing PMI fell by -0.2 points to 45.6, weaker than expectations for a +0.3 point rise to 46.1.
 The preliminary-July Eurozone services PMI fell by -0.9 points to 51.9, which was weaker than expectations for a +0.1 point increase to 52.9.